-This program seeks to inspire innovation in the arts and encourage dialogue by supporting visionary artists and cultural leaders to create work and lead conversations on the role of artists and the arts in society.
+This program seeks to inspire innovation in the arts and to promote a wider understanding and appreciation of the arts and artists in Alberta.

-- work with Alberta communities to promote the importance of artists and the arts
+- work with communities across Alberta as an Arts Ambassador to promote the importance of Alberta artists and the arts

-- act as an advocate for understanding the realities of artists and the communities in which they work
+- act as an advocate for greater understanding of the realities of artists and the communities in which they work

-Applications from artists from the following communities are encouraged:
+Applications from all artists are encouraged, including artists from the following communities:

 - Indigenous artists

 - artists from culturally diverse communities*

 - new generation artists, emerging artists and youth

 *Culturally diverse communities are defined as racialized groups that correspond to “visible minorities” under the federal Employment Equity Act.
 These are individuals of African, Asian, Latin American, Middle Eastern or mixed ancestral heritage that includes at least one of these groups.